rkulla/vimogen/README.md

     $ vimogen

-It will give you a menu of items to choose from.
-Such as 'Install' or 'Update':
+It will give you a menu of items to choose from:

     1) Install
     2) Uninstall
     3) Update
     4) Exit
-    Select a menu option to perform:
+    Select a menu option to perform: 1

-If you choose Install, then it will a 'git clone' on all the git repositories that you specified in ~/.vimogen_repos into your Pathogen dir (~/.vim/bundle).
+If you choose __Install__, then it will a _git clone_ on all the git repositories that you specified in ~/.vimogen_repos into your Pathogen dir (~/.vim/bundle).
 It will skip any directories that already exist.
 You can also append new plugin repos to the .vimogen_repos file later and install them incrementally by re- running Vimogen's install command.

-If you choose Uninstall, it will give you a list of all your plugins to choose from:
+If you choose __Uninstall__, it will give you a list of all your plugins to choose from:

     1) EXIT              7) tlib_vim            13) vim-matchit
     2) vim-rails         8) vim-addon-mw-utils  14) taglist.vim